D-Girl (The Sopranos): Synopsis

-Christopher and Adriana meet Christopher's cousin Greg and Greg's fiancée Amy.
-Amy works for Jon Favreau and they are filming in New York.
-She has been eager to meet Christopher and read his screenplay, saying that mob-themed stories are popular.
+Christopher and Adriana meet his cousin Greg and Greg's fiancée Amy.
+Amy, who is working with Jon Favreau on a film project in New York City, has been eager to meet Christopher and read his screenplay, saying that mob films are popular.
 She quickly becomes attracted to him.
 Adriana has kept a copy of the screenplay Christopher threw away and persuades him to pass it to Jon and Amy.
-Christopher and Adriana are invited to the film set, but he goes alone.
+They are both invited to the film set, but Christopher goes alone.
 He is absorbed by what he sees and makes a dialogue suggestion that Jon adopts.